 Generally, you may not accept gifts from contractors or other "prohibited sources."
+A
-A "prohibited source" is a person or an organization made up of a majority of persons who

-- is seeking official action by, is doing business with, or is regulated by DOC; or - has interests that may be substantially affected by performance or nonperformance of the employee's official duties.

-Some exceptions to the prohibition on accepting gifts include:
+"prohibited source" is a person or an organization made up of a majority of persons who is seeking official action by, is doing business with, or is regulated by DOC; or has interests that may be substantially affected by performance or nonperformance of the employee's official duties.
+However, exceptions to the prohibition on accepting gifts include:

 - De Minimis Gift.
 You may accept gifts valued at \$20 or less per occasion from a prohibited source; however, there is a \$50 cap on what you can accept from that source in the calendar year.
-5 C.F.R. § 2635.204(a). - Personal Relationship.
+See 5 C.F.R. § 2635.204(a). - Personal Relationship.
 Gifts received based solely on a family relationship or personal friendship are allowable when it is clear that such gifts have not been offered because of your official position.
 Qualifying personal relationships would be those developed prior to a working relationship or based on friendships developed outside of the work setting.
-5 C.F.R. § 2635.204(b). - Employee or Spouse Outside Business.
-Gifts based on an employee's or their spouse's outside business or employment relationships are allowable when it is clear that such a gift is not offered or enhanced because of the employee's official position.
-5 C.F.R. § 2635.204(e). - Lobbyist Gift Ban.
-Except in very limited instances, political appointees may not accept gifts from registered lobbyists or lobbying organizations.
+See 5 C.F.R. § 2635.204(b).

-Best Practice: These exceptions are very fact specific.
+Best Practice: These exceptions are fact specific.
 Consult an [ethics official](#) to determine if your situation meets one of these exceptions.